Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 They come with a casing and a short cord to attach to a music player at the back of your head (the usual way to wear them).
 There’s an extension cord if needed too.

-Plus, you get 11 pairs of different eartips.
-They are designed to give you a watertight seal, so it’s easy to find the ideal fit for your ears.
+Plus, you get 11 pairs of different eartips and fin tips.
+They are specially designed to give you a watertight seal, so it’s easy to find the ideal fit for your ears.

 5. H2O Audio Interval